GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

 content is taken into account when topics are selected, and all topics are curated to make sure they are not sensitive.
-A website can also restrict their site from being included in topic calculation via the following permission policy header: Permissions-Policy: browsing-topics=()</td>
+A website can also restrict their site from being included in topic calculation via the following permission policy header: <code>Permissions-Policy: browsing-topics=()</code></td>
     </tr>
     <tr>
       <td style="vertical-align: top;">Topics observation</td>
       <td style="vertical-align: top;">Allow publishers to give permissions for Chrome to classify topics
-based on page content (for example, head, body).</td>
+based on page content (for example, head or body).</td>
       <td style="vertical-align: top;">We previously considered offering functionality to classify sites
 into topics based on page content, and made the decision not to move forward based on privacy and security concerns.
-This proposal may mitigate some of those concerns, but it's unclear to what extent.
+This proposal may mitigate some of those concerns, but it's unclear as to what extent.
 Due to the upcoming CMA experiment period, we don't expect this change to occur before 3PCD.
 We <a href="https://github.com/patcg-individual-drafts/topics/issues/224">welcome additional feedback here</a>.</td>